In this issue, we talk about the following:

 What is Query Optimizer?

-Its primary function is determining the most efficient way to execute a given SQL query by finding the best execution plan.
+Its primary function is to determine the most efficient way to execute a given SQL query by finding the best execution plan.
 The query optimizer takes the SQL query as input and analyzes it to determine how best to execute it.
 The first step is to parse the SQL query and create a syntax tree.
 The optimizer then analyzes the syntax tree to determine how to execute the query.

 Finally, the optimizer chooses the execution plan with the lowest cost as the optimal execution plan for the query.
 This plan is then used to execute the query.